 - Optimize for mobile: Create videos that are convenient to watch on mobile devices.
 Marketers are increasingly deploying “vertical videos” to match the way users hold their smartphones.
 However, most consumers don’t mind flipping their gadgets to view content horizontally.
 To be on the safe side, be sure to optimize your ads for both vertical and horizontal viewing.

-Savvy marketers have to keep an eye out for emerging PPC capabilities and features that can help improve their digital campaign performance in 2019.
+Savvy marketers have to keep an eye out for emerging PPC capabilities and features that can help improve their digital campaign performance.
 It’s the only way to stay ahead of the prevailing stiff competition while satisfying the needs of their customers.
 Interested in all aspects of digital marketing?
 E-mail or call The BLU Group for a free consultation today.